The Future of Film Promotion Series (Movie Marketing Case Study)

-We integrated our tracking tools into the Grand Teatret ticketing system.
-We did this to show how powerful online advertising can be in driving ticket sales for independent film.
+We integrated our tracking tools into the Grand Theatre ticketing system.
+We did this to show how powerful online film advertising can be in film promotion, driving ticket sales for independent films.
 You can read more about the project here.

-The average Cost of Sales per Ticket was £3.26 (ticket costs £11.00) and we expect this figure to decline as we get better at targeting revenue as cost fell 36% between tests 1 & 2
+- The average Cost of Sales per Ticket was £3.26 (ticket costs £11.00) and we expect this figure to decline as we get better at targeting revenue as cost fell 36% between case studies 1 & 2

 Our Top Highlights about the psychology of online audiences were:

-These tests didn’t factor in concession spends or direct walkins in response to our advertising which likely doubles or triples the ROI calculations above.
+- These cases didn’t factor in concession spends or direct walk-ins in response to our advertising which likely doubles or triples the ROI calculations above.

-If you want to read into the technical data and set up the geeky stuff is below.
+If you want to read into the technical data of these movie marketing case studies, and set up the geeky stuff is below.